debezium/debezium-examples/sqlserver-to-oracle/README.md

 * Capturing changes from SQL Server via its native CDC tables.
 * Writing them into Oracle with the **Debezium** JDBC sink connector.
-* Building a Kafka Connect image that carries the Oracle JDBC driver, which is not bundled with the Debezium Connect image even though the JDBC sink connector itself is.
 * Letting the sink connector create the Oracle table itself, and propagating the source column types so that it generates a usable schema rather than a column of `CLOB`s.